 The statement of net position (on page 2) is most closely related to a balance sheet.
-It presents information on all of the board's assets and deferred outflows (what it owns) and liabilities and deferred inflows (what it owns), with the difference between the two reported as net position.
+It presents information on all of the board's assets (what it owns) and liabilities (what it owes), with the difference between the two reported as net position.
 The net position reported in this statement represents the accumulation of changes in net position for the current fiscal year and all fiscal years in the past combined.
 Over time, the increases or decreases in net position reported in this statement may serve as a useful indicator of whether the financial position of the school board is improving or deteriorating.